emscripten-core/emscripten/site/source/docs/compiling/Running-html-files-with-emrun.rst

 Running web pages on an Android device
 ======================================

-*emrun* can automate web browser-based testing on Android.
+*emrun* can automate browser-based testing on Android.

-For this to work, you need:
+For this to work, you need to:

-- An Android phone connected to the local system via USB, and with its developer mode enabled.
+- Connect an Android phone to the local system via USB, with its developer mode enabled.
 There is no need to root the phone.
-- The *adb* tool installed on the host system and present in ``PATH`` environment variable.
+- Install the *adb* tool on the host system and make sure it is present in the ``PATH`` environment variable.
 - Check that *adb* is working by calling ``adb devices`` to see that your device is listed.
 - Install any browser apk to the device that you want to be able to run.

-To run on Android, add the ``--android`` command line flag and use the ``--browser <id>`` command line flag to explicitly choose the correct browser to run.
+To run on Android, add the ``--android`` command line flag and use the ``--browser <alias>`` command line flag to explicitly choose the correct browser to run.

 .. note:: Omitting ``--browser`` (to launch a default Android browser) is not supported.

-The following browser ids have been tested and shown to work: ``firefox, firefox_beta, firefox_aurora, firefox_nightly, chrome, chrome_beta, opera``.
+The following browser aliases have been tested and shown to work: ``firefox, firefox_beta, firefox_aurora, firefox_nightly, chrome, chrome_beta, opera``.

-The following browser ids are also supported, but have known issues:
+The following browser aliases are also supported, but have known issues:

 - ``opera_mini``: The browser launches, but for some reason it times out when trying to load any page.
 - ``dolphin``: Works, but does not support WebGL.

-Otherwise, *emrun* in the same way as with other browsers.
+Otherwise, using *emrun* for browser-based testing on Android is the same as when testing on the host system.